ssvlabs/based-applications/README.md

 This repository contains the SSV Based Applications Platform Contracts.

-The repository is structured in two main folders inside `src`:
+The contracts are organized under the `src/` directory into two main folders:

 - **`core/`**: contains the main platform contract: `SSVBasedApps.sol`;